-On May 3, 2007, the Company announced that it has a filed a lawsuit against a former employee, Vencent Donlan, who previously served as its stock option administrator and left the Company in mid-2004, and his spouse.
-The lawsuit seeks to recover damages resulting from the theft by Donlan of WFI stock options and common stock valued in excess of \$6.3 million.
-The thefts, which appear to have taken place during 2002 and 2003, were discovered through the Company's review of its past practices related to the granting and pricing of employee stock options with the assistance of its outside counsel and forensic computer consultants.
-The complaint also alleges that Donlan attempted to cover up the scheme by, among other things, deleting entries from the Company's records.
-WFI had promptly reported this discovery to the SEC in March 2007 when the theft was discovered.
-The SEC commenced an enforcement action against Donlan, and the U.S. Attorney's Office forwarded a grand jury subpoena to the company seeking records related to Donlan and our historical option granting practices.
+On May 3, 2007, we announced that it had a filed a lawsuit against a former employee, Vencent Donlan, who previously served as its stock option administrator and left the Company in mid-2004, and his spouse.
+The lawsuit sought to recover damages resulting from the theft by Donlan of our stock options and common stock valued in excess of \$6.3 million.
+The thefts, which appear to have taken place during 2002 and 2003, were discovered through the our review of its past practices related to the granting and pricing of employee stock options with the assistance of its outside counsel and forensic computer consultants.
+The complaint also alleges that Donlan attempted to cover up the scheme by, among other things, deleting entries from our records.

+We promptly reported to the SEC the discovery of the Donlan's theft.
+The SEC commenced an enforcement action against Donlan, and the U.S. Attorney's Office forwarded a grand jury subpoena to us seeking records related to Donlan and our historical option granting practices.
 The SEC filed a federal lawsuit and obtained a temporary restraining order and asset freeze against Donlan and his spouse.
-The U.S. Attorney's Office indicted Donlan for the theft and he plead guilty to the federal criminal charges.
-The Company has cooperated with, and intends to continue to cooperate with both the SEC and the U.S. Attorney's Office on this matter and otherwise.
+The U.S. Attorney's Office indicted Donlan for the theft and he plead guilty to federal criminal charges and has been sentenced to 46 months in prison and is currently incarcerated.
+We have cooperated with, and intend to continue to cooperate with both the SEC and the U.S. Attorney's Office on this matter and otherwise.
+Vencent Donlan and his wife entered into a settlement agreement with us on October 5, 2007 turning over substantially all of their assets to us in settlement of the damages incurred in the theft.
+The settlement is awaiting approval by the SEC and, thereafter, by the federal judge overseeing this case.
+Upon obtaining the approvals, we will be free to liquidate the assets.

-In addition to the foregoing matters, from time to time, the Company may become involved in various lawsuits and legal proceedings that arise in the ordinary course of business.
+In addition to the foregoing matters, from time to time, the Company may become involved in various claims, lawsuits and legal proceedings that arise in the ordinary course of business.
 However, litigation is subject to inherent uncertainties, and an adverse result in these or other matters may arise from time to time that may harm the Company's business.
 The Company is currently not aware of any such legal proceedings or claims that we believe will have, individually or in the aggregate, a material adverse affect on our business, financial condition or operating results.